 3. Virtual lab results

-Keeping track of lab results can be a frustrating and time-consuming process, often involving tracking down patient records from other healthcare institutes.
-According to a study, nearly 20% of patients admit that in the past year a health professional has requested their lab results, but they didn’t have them available.
-(8)
+Keeping track of lab results and sharing them directly with your patients can be a frustrating and time-consuming process.
+According to a survey, nearly 20% of patients report that in the past year, a health professional has requested their lab results, but they didn’t have them available.
+(18)

 Most solutions offer practitioners lab results from: